 My photography journey began the summer right before high school, when I visited Korea to see my grandparents.
 Looking through their old belongings, I found a point-and-shoot film camera from the 90s, and I have been taking photos ever since.

-Eventually, I made a commitment to try out for the school team in high school, and it's been an entertaining yet humbling journey so far.
-With opportunities such as leading as a captain, high school soccer has been an unforgettable experience, and I'm excited for this upcoming fall season.
+After hockey, I didn't play many sports other than recess soccer in school.
+Eventually, I decided to try out for the school team in high school, and it's been an entertaining yet humbling journey so far.
+With opportunities such as leading as a captain, high school soccer has been an unforgettable experience.

 Some other things I like and other pictures of me: